hel-astro-lab/runko/docs/installation.rst

 .. code-block:: bash

-   export RUNKO=/path2repo/
+   export RUNKO=/path2repo
-   export PYTHONPATH=$PYTHONPATH:$RUNKO/corgi/lib
+   export PYTHONPATH=$PYTHONPATH:$RUNKO
    export PYTHONPATH=$PYTHONPATH:$RUNKO/lib
-   export PYTHONPATH=$PYTHONPATH:$RUNKO/python
+   export PYTHONPATH=$PYTHONPATH:$RUNKO/corgi/lib
-   export PYTHONPATH=$PYTHONPATH:$RUNKO/analysis
+   export PYTHONPATH=$PYTHONPATH:$RUNKO/bindings/old

 where `path2repo` points to the location where you cloned the repository (i.e. path to `runko` directory).
+Note that there is no trailing slash `/`.
+As an example, the path can be e.g., `/Users/natj/runko`.

 Next we can proceed to compiling.
-Out-of-source builds are recommended so inside the repository run:
+Out-of-source builds are recommended so inside the repository make a new build directory, go into that and only then run the CMake.
+This can be done by running:

 .. code-block:: bash